Sharon is a human resources professional who enjoys researching health related topics and sharing what she finds.

 Can Diabetics Drink Red Wine?

-Red wine and diabetes; you would not think the two were a healthy combination.
+Red wine and diabetes?
+You wouldn't think that these two are a healthy combination.
 Think again!
-There is substantial evidence to support that regular consumption of red wine can be a good thing for a diabetic.
+There is growing evidence to support that regular consumption of red wine can be a good thing for a diabetic.

 Red Wine at Meal Time